 Use prepared statements whenever possible.
 This will ensure that YB partition aware drivers are able to route queries to the tablet leader, improve throughput and server doesn't have to parse the query on each operation.

 Use batching for higher throughput

 Use batching for writing a set of operations.
 This will send all operations in a single RPC call instead of using multiple RPC calls, one per operation.
 Each batch operation has higher latency compared to single rows operations but has higher throughput overall.

 Column and row sizes

-For consistent latency/performance, we suggest keeping columns in the
+For consistent latency/performance, try keeping columns in the

-2MB range or less even though we support an individual column being about
+2MB range or less even though you support an individual column being about

 Big columns add up when selecting full rows or multiple of them.
-For consistent latency/performance, we suggest keeping the size of rows in the
+For consistent latency/performance, you suggest keeping the size of rows in the

 TRUNCATE to empty tables instead of

 TRUNCATE deletes the database files that store the table and is very fast.
 While